Iván Noel: Film making

 The Tutor (2016) is about Mona, a young woman who becomes the preceptor of an orphaned girl and boy living with their housemaid in a noble estate in the north of Argentina.
 The children are semi-feral and mostly left to themselves.
-Their new tutor's mission is to bring them back to civilisation, but they resist forcefully.
+Their new tutor's mission is to bring them back to civilization, but they resist forcefully.
 José, the former gardener, appears regularly and seeks out the boy's company.
 Mona thinks José is to blame for the children's problems, even as they and the maid tell her that José died two years earlier.
 The scenario is based on The Turn of the Screw, a novella by Henry James.
 It's a story of ghosts but the main theme is the tutor's sexual hysteria which poisons the children's world.
 Her protective instincts lead to catastrophe.

 Ivan Noel ran the film production company Noel Films, who, aside from the feature films listed below, have produced a dozen commercials and as many videoclips, including one for the Icelandic group Sigur Rós.